 I usually serve this potato goulash on its own or with a side of greens such as rocket, or fresh spinach, but you could serve it with some crusty bread, brown rice, or even brown pasta if you need it really filling.

-Recommended Tools - Just a bigger pot or a pan, no need for any special gadgets either.
+Recommended Tools - Just a large pot or a pan.

 Storing Tips - This potato goulash can be saved in the fridge for up to 4 days.
 Reheat with a tablespoon or two of water if it seems too thick.